In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 Never make them think you are offering them a job.
 Never invite them to a party or event and then have a business opportunity meeting instead.

 Never tell them what you think they want to hear.
-Do the right thing even if it means you lose some of your prospects.
+Do the right thing and tell them the truth, even if it means you lose some of your prospects.
+The truth is good enough.

 Do not use hype.
 EVER.
-Hype might influence someone to join the business, but as soon as the hype burns off, they will quit the business.
+Hype might influence someone to join the business, but as soon as the hype wears off, they will quit the business.

 Don’t promote two different MLM Companies at the same time.
 For most people this is not a very good option (there might be a few rare cases where it works).